iechor/docs/content/compose/compose-file/05-services.md

   - path: ./override.env
     required: false
 ```
-> `required` attribute is available with Docker Compose version 2.24.0 or later.
+> `required` attribute is available with iEchor Compose version 2.24.0 or later.

 Relative path are resolved from the Compose file's parent folder.
 As absolute paths prevent the Compose
 file from being portable, Compose warns you when such a path is used to set `env_file`.